The Nathan Rosenfelder Family

 Ulrich born July 14, 1919

 The family lived at Marktplatz 16.
-Selma Rosenfelder’s father Urias Heimann, had already opened a yard goods store there in 1899.
+Selma Rosenfelder’s father Urias Heimann, had already opened a fabric store there in 1899.
 The business was passed on to his son David in 1901.
 In 1902 the house was also passed on to David.
-After his sister Selma married the banker Nathan Rosenfelder, they decided in 1909 to also open a bank in the same building.
-It is interesting to note that it was called the “Heimann Bank”, even though David Heimann was not a banker, but he did own the house.
+After his sister Selma married the banker Nathan Rosenfelder, they decided in 1909 to open a bank in the same building.

-David Heimann's cutlery shop on Marktplatz 16.
+David Heimann's fabric shop on Marktplatz 16.
 We received this picture from Menachem Katten, Hertha's son and David Heimann's great-nephew.

 Nathan Rosenfelder also seems to have come from a well-to-do family, because in 1927 Theodor Harburger photographed a Tora Shield in the synagogue of Gunzenhausen which had come from a Rosenfelder family.
 In Volume 1 of the “Inventory of Jewish Art and Cultural Relics in Bavaria” (1998) the following is noted: